 Most Popular Places to Visit in Bali

 So you are getting ready for your big trip to Bali, Indonesia?
-Well before you get to Bali, make sure to do your research and plan were you want to go.
-Most people visiting Bali try to jam too much into their schedule and don’t consider traffic and other factors that will end up wasting a lot of time.
+Well, before you get to Bali, make sure to do your research and plan where you want to go.
+Most people visiting Bali try to jam too much into their schedule and don’t consider traffic and other factors that will waste a lot of time.

-We usually suggest our guests to pick one location for every day they are in Bali.
+We usually suggest our guests pick one location every day in Bali.
 Then on top of that, add one extra day for a little bit of relaxation.

-Below we have listed our top 5 most popular places to visit while you’re Bali:
+Below we have listed our top 5 most popular places to visit while you’re in Bali.

 1. Nusa Penida

 Nusa Penida is the largest of three islands off the southeastern coast of Bali, Indonesia.
-It has gained a lot of popularity in recent years due to the increase in social media and people posting pictures of its main attraction, Kelingking Beach.
-It’s also an unofficial bird sanctuary for endangered Balinese and Indonesian bird species, Nusa Penida has prevented the Bali Starling’s extinction — the locals actively work hard to protect the birds.
+It has recently gained much popularity due to the increase in social media and people posting pictures of its main attraction, Kelingking Beach.
+It’s also an unofficial bird sanctuary for endangered Balinese and Indonesian bird species; Nusa Penida has prevented the Bali Starling’s extinction — the locals actively work hard to protect the birds.

 Many people come to Nusa Penida to escape the crowds — and immerse themselves in nature and local hospitality.
 It’s known as one of the best scuba diving destinations in the area and you’re likely to see large pelagic creatures, like Manta Rays and Oceanic sunfish—maybe even a whale shark.

-One thing to caution when visiting is that the hiking is a bit steep.
-However, the beaches are amazingly beautiful and it’s great for travelers who are looking to get away from it all.
+One thing to caution about when visiting is that the hiking is a bit steep.
+However, the beaches are amazingly beautiful and great for travelers looking to get away from it all.

 If you are looking for a way to liven up your Instagram feed, Nusa Penida is the place to visit!

-If you’re looking for some calm and peaceful time while in Bali, Ubud is the best place to stay for a couple of days.
-You will be amazed at how beautiful mother nature is and you will also be exposed to a wide variety of art from of Bali’s culture.
-From hills to waterfalls, forest, temples, dances, art museums, and exotic places to stay, Ubud has it all.
-The assortment of healthy vegan foot is plentiful and don’t forget to try Ubud’s famous Luwak coffee.
+If you’re looking for a calm and peaceful time while in Bali, Ubud is the best place to stay for a couple of days.
+You will be amazed at how beautiful mother nature is and you will also be exposed to a wide variety of art from Bali’s culture.
+From hills to waterfalls, forests, temples, dances, art museums, and exotic places to stay, Ubud has it all.
+The assortment of healthy vegan food is plentiful, and don’t forget to try Ubud’s famous Luwak coffee.

 Uluwatu attracts surfers from all over the world for its range of surfing beaches.
-Usually, when tourists go to Bali they expect to see beautiful beaches.
-However, when they visit some beaches like Kuta Beach, they tend to get disappointed.
-No need to worry though because the beaches in Uluwatu definitely won’t disappoint.
+Usually, when tourists go to Bali, they expect to see beautiful beaches.
+However, they tend to get disappointed when they visit some beaches like Kuta Beach.
+No need to worry, though, because the beaches in Uluwatu definitely won’t disappoint.

-There are many luxurious resorts perched atop of the cliffs which have stunning views.
-If you have time, a stay in Uluwatu would definitely add something special to your Bali trip.
-If not, Uluwatu is definitely worth a visit to explore the beaches, visit a beach club and have a look at the amazing cliff top views.
+There are many luxurious resorts perched atop the cliffs which have stunning views.
+If you have time, staying in Uluwatu would definitely add something special to your Bali trip.
+If not, Uluwatu is worth a visit to explore the beaches, visit a beach club and look at the amazing cliff-top views.
 One thing to note is that the hotels and things to do in Uluwatu are pretty spread out.
-So, when choosing a place to stay be sure to choose wisely or have some way to get from place to place.
+So, when choosing a place to stay, be sure to choose wisely or have some way to get from place to place.